shengwen-tw/stm32f4-examples/readme.md

 ### 2. st-link

-As a alternation of OpenOCD, you could use ST-Link, which is provided by STMicroelectronics.
+As an alternation of OpenOCD, you could use ST-Link, which is provided by STMicroelectronics.

 ```
 git clone http://github.com/texane/stlink.git